 However, there are times I do think ‘control’ of movement is a good idea, but its fairly common sense stuff.
 For example, when the body is under extreme loads or or experiencing high forces.
 In these situations I do think some element of ‘control’ is needed, but to improve the control of these activities they need to be rehearsing these activities, not doing silly isolated, low load motor control exercises.

-So there you go, another Meakins rant against some established thinking and practices within therapy and rehab.
+So there you go, another Meakins rant against some long established thinking and practices within therapy and rehab.
 I hope the next time someone mentions motor control exercises, you will ask them what they mean by that term, and what the purpose of them is.
 I will leave you with the wise words of the late great Louis Gifford to ponder about the control of movement…

 The notion of ‘bad’ movement is a danger to the spontaneity of our very exisitence